Registration Information for Spring, Summer, and Fall 2023: Continuing Evening MBAs

 Q: When is my registration appointment time?

-A. If you are not taking any classes in Fall 2022, you will not automatically be assigned a registration appointment time.
-Instead, you will need to email the University Registrar’s office on or after November 7 (email@example.com) and request that they assign you a time.
+A. If you are not taking any classes in Winter 2023, you will not automatically be assigned a registration appointment time.
+Instead, you will need to email the University Registrar’s office on or after March 15 (firstname.lastname@example.org) and request that they assign you a time.
 Be sure to include your UM ID# and your program (EVE MBA).

 Q: Do I have to register exactly at my appointment time, and when does my registration close?